Arthur Laing Bridge: Since opening

 Otto Lang, Minister of Transport, performed the official opening of the $23m crossing in May 1976.
 On hand were Premier Bill Bennett, Gil Blair, mayor of Richmond, Art Phillips, mayor of Vancouver, and widow Geraldine Laing, who unveiled a plaque.

 In May 1981, a Cessna 172, that ran out of fuel, crash landed on the bridge deck, but caused no injuries.

 Claiming concerns over increased congestion on Granville Street, the City of Vancouver opposed access ramps for Richmond traffic.
 However, since these commuters were already using the bridge by turning at Aviation Avenue, the true impact of ramps would be to reduce travel distance by 3.4 km, and improve traffic flow on Sea Island.
 Tom Siddon, member for Burnaby—Richmond—Delta, pressed for the ramps, which opened in 1986.

 In 1987, about 45 percent of the 25,355 sqyd deck was milled to about 20 mm to remove salt-contaminated concrete.
 After patching, the surface received cathodic protection, before placing a 50 mm thick low-slump dense concrete overlay.
 The exercise closed half the lanes for four months, and cost about $3m.

 In the mid-1990s, the bridge underwent seismic upgrades, which comprised deficient bearings, piers and foundations, and potential soil liquefaction.
 The work included 800 stone columns installed along either side of the bridge for ground improvement.
-Richmond, about 1 m metre above sea level, requires drainage and flood protection.
+Richmond, about 1 m above sea level, requires drainage and flood protection.
 To this end, Grauer Road was raised to 4.7m, which would handle a one-metre rise in sea level.
 At the road perimeter, the installation of a buried steel sheet pile wall will ensure the bridge piers remain flexible in a seismic event.
 The road base comprises pumice for light weight and drainage.
 The project was completed in 2014 for the opening of the McArthurGlen outlet mall.

 With completion of the north runway in 1996, which was primarily used for landings, signs were installed that warned bridge traffic of low flying aircraft.